Drone regulations in Sri Lanka

 Pay attention to signs marking “No Drone Zones.”
 They are often strictly enforced.
 Our readers have shared some of their experiences in the comments.

 We have researched the listed drone regulations for Sri Lanka to the best of our knowledge.
 We can not guarantee the correctness of the information.
 If you want to be on the safe side, please contact the competent aviation authority.
 Alternatively, you can also ask the embassy in your country for further information about the regulations.
-Please leave us a comment when you receive news or gain experiences with your copter in Sri Lanka!
+Please leave us a comment when you receive news or gain experiences with your drone in Sri Lanka!

 Dir hat der Artikel gefallen?
 Dann teile ihn doch mit deinen Freunden!